 Step 1: Track down your passwords now

-Here are the six key accounts you should make sure you have access to in order to maintain your online presence.
+Here are the six key accounts you should make sure you have access to to maintain your online presence.

 - Domain registration